formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/opensearch.md

 The subnet(s) to deploy OpenSearch nodes to.
 The number of subnets selected must be less than or equal to the number of data nodes deployed.

-For a development instance, if only 1 data node is being deployed, only 1 subnet can be selected.
+For a development instance, if only one data node is being deployed, only one subnet can be selected.

 ![OpenSearch Vpc Subnet List](./img/cf-opensearch-vpcsubnets-list.png)